 Ensure protections if the publisher does not respond on time

-From the perspective of a publisher, it remains important that a publisher has sufficient time to assess a milestone.
-At the same time, the situation where a publisher does not respond has to be prevented.
-Because if a publisher does not respond, a developer will not receive the next installment of the funding.
+From the publisher’s side, sufficient time is needed to to assess the milestone properly.
+But from the developer’s side, non-response means no payment and no progress.
 This could lead to a scenario where the developer does not have sufficient funding to continue developing the game, which leads to a downward spiral in the collaboration, because the next milestones cannot be delivered on time.

 Before you sign: summary and next steps